tnn-gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/index.md

 - `--in-order`: This flags, combined with `--pr`, tells the `update` command to open pull requests for one environment at a time, in the order specified.
-For example, if you used `--in-order dev,stage,prod`, and a new version of the `ecs` module came out, the `update` command would first open a PR to update it in the `dev` environment; only after that PR has been merged, next time you run `update`, it will open a new PR to update `ecs` in the `stage` environment;
+For example, if you used `--in-order dev,stage,prod`, and a new version of the `eks` module came out, the `update` command would first open a PR to update it in the `dev` environment; only after that PR has been merged, next time you run `update`, it will open a new PR to update `eks` in the `stage` environment;
-  and when that PR has been merged, the next time you run `update`, it will update `ecs` in the `prod` environment.
+  and when that PR has been merged, the next time you run `update`, it will update `eks` in the `prod` environment.
   This allows you to ensure updates are "promoted" from environment to environment in the order you expect.
 - `--non-interactive`: This ensures the CLI does not prompt you for any interactive inputs.
 The default behavior is to update the code to any new versions that are available, but NOT to apply patches for those new versions automatically